 Tips are generally expected only in restaurants.
-A tip between 5%-15% is appropriate for a restaurant bill (some restaurants indicate on menu that the final amount includes a tip, don‘t tip twice) or for a taxi driver.
+A tip between 5%-15% is appropriate for a restaurant bill (some restaurants indicate on the menu that the final amount includes a tip, don‘t tip twice) or for a taxi driver.
 If you weren’t satisfied, you don’t have to leave any tip at all.

-For a hotel porter tip 1 EURO per bag, for a tour guide a tip of 3 EURO is sufficient.
+For a hotel porter, tip 1 EURO per bag.
+For a tour guide, a tip of 3 EURO is sufficient.

 Guests don’t usually leave tips in restaurants on the table.
 Should you wish to tip staff, add around 10% onto the bill or round it up.
 It’s up to you what sum you tell the waiter you wish to pay when he brings the bill.
 If you say nothing, you will receive the exact change.
 If you say the word ‘thank you when the waiter is giving you the change, he will understand that the remainder has been left as a tip.